peak-ai/platform-global-images/workflow/r/ds-pack/1.1.0-base-r-4.3.1/README.md

 # workflow-r-ds-pack-1.0.0-base-r-4.3.1
-The workflow-r-ds-pack-1.0.0-base-r-4.3.1 image contains a set of the most commonly used dependencies in addition to the essential packages that are required for running Peak Workflows.
+The workflow-r-ds-pack image contains a set of the most commonly used dependencies in addition to the essential packages that are required for running Peak Workflows.

 ## Image Details
 ### Base image